sintefmath/SurfaceWaterIntegratedModeling.jl/docs/JOSS/paper.md

 empty) for each trap, it is possible to construct a sequence of events that identifies the moment in time when each trap fills up, and how this influences the subsequent routing of water.
-This allows the user to determine the surface water flow and and extact water content of each trap at any given moment, how long it takes for each trap to fill up, where water currently is accumulating, and more.
+This allows the user to determine the surface water flow and and extract water content of each trap at any given moment, how long it takes for each trap to fill up, where water currently is accumulating, and more.